Establishing a backup for your Google Workspace is a straightforward and effortless task.

 - Install, cloudHQ to your Google Workspace (G Suite) domain.

-- Create backup synchronization pairs to back up Google Team Drives.
+- Create backup synchronization pairs to back up Google Shared Drives.

 - Create backup synchronization pairs to back up Google Drive accounts.